Half-Life 2: Episode One: Release

 Episode One was sold in both retail stores and Valve's online Steam distribution system, where it was sold at a discount price.
-The game was also distributed by Electronic Arts as a standalone release.
+It was also distributed by Electronic Arts as a standalone release.
 It was available for pre-load and pre-purchase through Steam on May 1, 2006, with Half-Life Deathmatch: Source and Half-Life 2: Deathmatch immediately available for play as part of the package.
-Episode One was rereleased in the Valve compilation The Orange Box for Mac, PC, Xbox 360, and PlayStation 3.
+Episode One was rereleased in the compilation The Orange Box for Mac, PC, Xbox 360, and PlayStation 3.
 About 1.4 million retail copies of Episode One had been sold by 2008.
+In November 2024, Valve delisted Episode One and Episode Two from the Steam Store and incorporated them into Half-Life 2.

 Reception

-Response to Episode One was generally positive, and reviewers praised the game for having more intricate, well-paced gameplay than Half-Life 2.
-The game's interactivity, particularly in the form of Alyx and her reactions to the player's actions and the events of the game, was also singled out for praise.
+Response to Episode One was generally positive.
+Reviewers praised it for having more intricate, well paced gameplay than Half-Life 2.
+The interactivity, particularly in the form of Alyx and her reactions to the player's actions and story events, was also praised.
 PC Gamer commented that "while this inaugural episode may not be the essential FPS that Half-Life 2 is, I can't imagine any shooter fan who'd want to miss it."
-In its review, PC Gamer directed particular praise to the balance between puzzle-oriented and action-oriented challenges throughout the game.
-In Australia, the magazine PC PowerPlay awarded the game 10 out of 10.
+PC Gamer directed particular praise to the balance between puzzle-oriented and action-oriented challenges throughout the game.

-Edge praised the "deftness" with which the game was able to direct the player's eyes, and the strength of Alyx as a companion, concluding, "In an interactive genre bound to the traditions of the pop-up gun and invisible hero, it simply doesn't get more sophisticated than this."
+Edge praised the "deftness" with which the game directed the player's eyes, and the strength of Alyx as a companion, concluding: "In an interactive genre bound to the traditions of the pop-up gun and invisible hero, it simply doesn't get more sophisticated than this."
 Episode One earned scores of 87/100 and 85.59% on review aggregators Metacritic and GameRankings respectively.
 IGN awarded Episode One "Best PC FPS of 2006" and described it as a "great bang for the buck using Valve's new episodic plan", although it did not offer "the complete experience that Half-Life 2 was".
 GameSpy ranked Episode One ninth on its 2006 "Games of the Year" list, and it also noted the implementation of Alyx as a believable and useful companion.

-A common criticism of the game is its short length.
-Episode One takes roughly 4–6 hours to complete, which raised the issue of whether the game justified its price.
+Episode One takes roughly 4–6 hours to complete, which raised the issue of whether it justified its price.
 Computer Games Magazine argued the futility of reviewing the game due to its episodic nature; as the first part of a three-part story arc, it is difficult to judge it when divorced from the final product.
 Game Revolution expressed disappointment at a lack of new features such as environments and weapons.
+During the 10th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Half-Life 2: Episode One for "First-Person Action Game of the Year".